 The facility is subject to Subpart 5Z.
 The facility has submitted the required notifications under the NESHAP.
 The facility tested and demonstrated compliance with the emission limits in Subpart 5Z.
 The facility submits semi-annual certification reports in accordance with subpart 5Z.
+Semi- annual Method 9 readings for fugitive emissions from the foundry building have shown compliance.

-Inspection of the facility's scrap showed no auto frag and similar, if not cleaner charge material compared to previous years.
+Inspection of the facility's scrap showed no auto frag and similar.
+Do to increased ductile production over the years, cleaner charge is required.